Channel Simulation and Coded Source Compression: Classical Coded Source Compression

-Another special case is the following classical reverse Shannon Theorem where $W_1$ is the identity channel $\rm{id}$ . \begin{theorem}[Classical Reverse Shannon Theorem \cite{Bennett:2002fw}] where $C(N)$ is the Shannon capacity of the channel $N$. \end{theorem}
+Then, we say that rate $R$ is achievable if, for any $\epsilon,\delta>0$ and all sufficiently large $n$, there exists an $(n,m,\epsilon)$ code with $m \ge n(R-\delta)$.
+The channel simulation capacity of the first channel $W_1$ needed to simulate the second channel $W_2$, $C(W_1\to W_2)$, is the supremum of all achievable rates.
+Shannon's noiseless channel coding theorem can be seen as a special case of $C(W_1\to W_2)$ in which $W_2$ is the identity channel $\rm{id}$.
+Another special case is the following classical reverse Shannon Theorem where $W_1$ is the identity channel $\rm{id}$ (\cite[Theorem 2]{Bennett:2002fw} and \cite[Theorem 1(a)]{Bennett:2014il}). \begin{theorem}[Classical Reverse Shannon Theorem] where $C(N)$ is the Shannon capacity of the channel $N$. \end{theorem}

-Using the noiseless resource to simulate a noisy one seems a useless task to explore at first glance.
+Using a noiseless resource to simulate a noisy one seems like a useless task to explore at first glance.
 However, it turns out that such a task can be used to simplify coded source compression conceptually (among others).